Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 Grab a fine-mesh strainer and place it over a large bowl.
 Pour the entire pot of broth through the strainer.

 All those vegetables and herbs have given everything they’ve got to the broth.
-You can eat them if you want, but honestly?
+You can eat them if you like, but honestly, I don’t think you should.
 They’re pretty bland and mushy by now.
 All their flavor went into the liquid.

 Pour the strained broth back into your pot.
 Add the shredded chicken.

 Now taste it.
 This is your moment to adjust the seasoning.
 Does it need more salt?
 Add it.
-Tastes a bit flat?
+Does it taste a bit flat?
 More black pepper usually fixes it.

 Step 6: Add Noodles or Rice to Your Classic Chicken Soup